snowflakedb/native-apps-examples/CONTRIBUTING.md

 By default, GitHub disables any workflows (or CI/CD pipelines) when forking a repository.
 The forked repository contains a CI/CD workflow to deploy your data pipeline to dev and prod environments.
 Enable the workflows by opening your forked repository in GitHub, clicking on the `Actions` tab near the top middle of the page, and then clicking on the "I understand my workflows, go ahead and enable them" green button.

+You must also add the appropriate secrets to your fork to enable integration tests; see the configuration section below.
 ## Python Tests Workflow (Unit Tests)

 Unit tests only runs when there are changes or additions in native apps containing python files.
 The [pipeline](./.github/workflows/ci.yml) detects which apps were changed and only the tests for those apps are going to be executed.